 BY CHRISTINA MARIE GIUFFRÉ

 I spoke to married couple; Paul Shannon, a Naval Architect, and Nathalie Lallemand, who runs The Waves (a shop, café, and vital hub for boat services), on what it is like living on a boat.
+The Marina Bay is complete with marine equipment including the IP68 / Nema 6P enclosures.

 Nathalie reflects on the first night on her boat: